Bill Nelson (musician): 2000s

 Nelson's in-house releasing was made possible by the financial backing of Sound on Sound magazine, whose website hosts his online shop and is named after Red Noise's Sound-on-Sound album.
 In 2004, the magazine also put up the money for Nelson to take his band Bill Nelson and the Lost Satellites on tour around the UK as The Be-Bop Deluxe And Beyond Tour.

 Nelson pursued different artistic directions.
 Two Rosewood releases contained acoustic guitar pieces "submitted to electronic and digital processing."
 The highly personal The Alchemical Adventures of Sailor Bill, was a concept album about the English coastline, ships and the sea, while its more ambient, instrumental companion piece Neptune's Galaxy comprised five long form instrumental compositions exploring the same subject.
 Of the former, Nelson wrote, "this set of songs comes (closer) to being personally fulfilling as almost any other album of mine."
 Most of the decade's remaining albums were lead electric guitar-oriented and non-vocal.
 Improvisation against pre-recorded backing tracks played a major role in And We Fell into A Dream while the very different Theatre of Falling Leaves eschewed lead guitar in favour of keyboards.
 The decade closed with more voice-based material as Nelson crooned through Golden Melodies of Tomorrow, delivered more familiar rock and ballad vocals on Fancy Planets and delved into romantic songwriting in The Dream Transmission Pavilion.

-In the first half of the decade, Nelson published his collected online diaries from 1999–2003 under the moniker diary of a hyperdreamer.
+In the first half of the decade, Nelson published his collected online diaries from 1999–2003 under the title diary of a hyperdreamer.
 A second volume covering entries from 2005–2006 would appear in 2015.
 The last ten years of this diary remain on his official website to this day.
 He also gave extensive interviews to biographer Paul Sutton Reeves for a book, the publication of which was put on hold for around two years when publisher Sean Body died.
-Music in Dreamland Bill Nelson & Be-Bop Deluxe, finally materialised in 2008.
+Music in Dreamland: Bill Nelson & Be Bop Deluxe, finally materialised in 2008.

 In the second half of the decade, Nelson's live performances (mostly at the Nelsonica events) broadened out from solo work to encompass two other bands.
 One was the improvisational, three-piece Orchestra Futura consisting of Nelson, Dave Sturt (bass) and Theo Travis (assorted woodwind, brass).
 (The duo of Sturt and Travis already played together as Cipher.)
 The other was the more conventional rock oriented, seven-piece Bill Nelson and the Gentlemen Rocketeers (again including Sturt and Travis) which played songs with vocals from the extensive Nelson/Be-Bop Deluxe back catalogue.

-By 2006, Universal Music (UK) had re-issued three Mercury albums: Quit Dreaming and Get on the Beam, The Love that Whirls and Chimera had all been remastered and released with bonus tracks.
+By 2005, Universal Music (UK) had re-issued three Mercury albums: Quit Dreaming and Get on the Beam, The Love that Whirls and Chimera had all been remastered and released with bonus tracks.
 Sonoluxe had reissued the CBS album Getting the Holy Ghost Across / On a Blue Wing with all the original tracks including those from Living for the Spangled Moment.